 Under the Inclusive Cultures Strategy, the Policy on Sexual Misconduct, Harassment and Related Behaviours was developed and implemented.
-The next phase of activity under the Strategy is the development of a suite of Conservatoire Inclusivity Policy and Protocols covering various different areas.
-These will be developed from 2020-21 academic year.
+The next phase of activity under the Strategy was the development of a suite of Inclusivity Policy and Protocols covering various different areas.

-The conservatoire for Dance and drama is committed to ensuring the inclusion of students from all backgrounds, of all genders, sexualities, religions and regardless of any disabilities.
-The Conservatoire recognises that structural inequalities in the arts, education and society more broadly often negatively impact many groups of our students and staff.
-It is our collective responsibility to ensure that everyone in the conservatoire community feels seen, heard, valued and safe.
-Conservatoire for Dance and Drama's inclusivity policy and protocols is designed to embed and support an inclusive environment for all members of the conservatoire, from staff to students and beyond.
+NCCA is committed to ensuring the inclusion of students from all backgrounds, of all genders, sexualities, religions and regardless of any disabilities.
+NCCA recognises that structural inequalities in the arts, education and society more broadly often negatively impact many groups of our students and staff.
+It is our collective responsibility to ensure that everyone in the community feels seen, heard, valued and safe.
+NCCA's inclusivity policy and protocols is designed to embed and support an inclusive environment for all members, from staff to students and beyond.